Yaeba

 In Japan, lit. 'double tooth'; snaggle maxillary canines (八重歯, yaeba) are human teeth, especially upper canines, with an uncommonly fang-like appearance.
 Yaeba most often refers to a tooth overlapping another tooth or protruding from higher in the gum.
 In Japan it is perceived as a sign of youthfulness and natural beauty.

-In 2013, it had become a trend where teenage girls would undergo dental procedures to cap the upper canines.
+In the early 2010s, it had become a trend where teenage girls would undergo dental procedures to cap the upper canines.

+It began in 2011 because of Tomomi Itano, an actress and the lead singer of the band AKB48.
+She popularized the yaeba look with her false tooth, and even after she got hers removed demand for such procedures endured.
+There was even a girl group called TYB48 (as a play on AKB48) launched in 2011, in which every member had yaeba teeth.
+They were created to promote a dental clinic, and generated a fair amount of publicity for the trend during the two years they were active.